oktadev/okta-blog/_source/_posts/2018-05-18-node-authentication-with-passport-and-oidc.md

 Go ahead and change into the new directory and install the dependencies.
 I use [Visual Studio Code](https://code.visualstudio.com/) for my Node development which has excellent support for writing and debugging Node applications.
 It works on all platforms and is completely free.
 Running the application with a debugger attached is as easy as hitting the `F5` key!

-Once VS Code is installed, you can open the project from the command line using the `code` command.
+Once you've installed VS Code, you can open the project from the command line using the `code` command.

 ```bash
 code .